Zentrale Studienberatung

 Admission requirements

-To be admitted to the Master's degree program in philosophy, one must have a Bachelor of Arts degree in a relevant subject or a degree of an equivalent degree program in philosophy.
 Relevant subjects are philosophical main and secondary study programs.
 A degree program is also considered to be subject-relevant if philosophical knowledge from the areas philosophical basic skills, practical philosophy and theoretical philosophy is proven to the extent of a total of 45 credit points (LP).
-The examination board of the Faculty of Arts and Humanities decides on the form of proof or the recognition of academic achievements on the proposal of the philosophy examination board.
+Students who have completed at least 36 credit points can take an additional module (from the modules offered in the Bachelor of Philosophy) worth 9 credit points.

-The examination regulations relevant at the time shall
+The examination regulations relevant at the time shall apply.

 Study organization